bs8149/Invoice-Generator-using-React/README.md

 │   ├── App.jsx
 │   ├── index.jsx
 │   └── App.css
-|   └── index.css
+│   └── index.css
 ├── .gitignore
 ├── README.md
 └── package.json

-# Usage
+## Usage
 - Fill in the required details in the form to generate an invoice.
 - Add multiple items if needed.
 - Upload a signature image.
 - The generated invoice will be displayed with calculated amounts and tax details.

-# Technologies Used
+## Technologies Used
-React.js
+- React.js
-Material-UI
+- Material-UI

-# Utilities:
+## Utilities:
-number-to-words: For converting amounts to words
+-number-to-words: For converting amounts to words